mvolkmann/blog/src/smalltalk.md

 The only mechanism for communication between objects is for one to send a message to another.
+Messages are always sent to a explicit receiver, which is `self` to send a message to the current object.

 In documentation, message names are preceded by `#`, but that does not appear when sending the messages.